You and I feel immense pressure from society and advertisers to spend money on goods and services. Often, these goods satisfy your natural impulses.

 Happiness: A feeling of joy, excitement, and positive emotion.
 Best described as “feeling good”.
 Happiness is referred to as Hedonia in Aristotle’s 2000-year-old model.

 Wellbeing: Best described as “flourishing”, which requires the engagement of your skills to achieve personal growth.
 Wellbeing is referred to as Eudemonia in Aristotle’s 2000-year-old model.

 What is Happiness?

 Happiness is defined as the experience of positive emotion.
-Feelings like joy, excitement, optimism and europhia are examples.
+Feelings like joy, excitement, optimism, and euphoria are examples.
 These feelings come from chemicals in your brain: dopamine and serotonin.

-Many common “sources” of happiness are not sustainable.
-But don’t fret – there are many sustainable sources as well.
-Understanding the sustainable sources of happiness can be useful to guide your spending and use of time.
+A few sources of happiness are sustainable.
+Understanding these can be useful to guide your spending and use of time.